ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 the experience is per track: one participant's video can be frozen while everyone else's is fine, and an issue keyed per peer connection could not say which.
-That key format is also, unfortunately, reconstructed as a string literal inside `DefaultScoreCalculator` for two of the audio issues — `invented-speech` and `audio-jitter-buffer-stress`, the second of them twice; see [known deviations](./DETECTOR_TAXONOMY.md#known-deviations).
+That key format is also, unfortunately, reconstructed as a string literal inside `DefaultScoreCalculator` for two of the audio issues — `concealed-samples` and `audio-jitter-buffer-stress`, the second of them twice; see [known deviations](./DETECTOR_TAXONOMY.md#known-deviations).